 Consuming food that contains sulfur doesn’t sound very appetizing I know.
 Especially when we often associate the smell of sulfur with that of rotten eggs…or fire and brimstone.
 Yikes!
 But getting enough sulfur is so crucial to optimizing our health and beauty that we can’t afford to ignore the healing powers of foods and supplements containing this vital mineral.

 FOODS HIGH IN SULFUR

 Sulfur is found in protein-rich animal foods, such as dairy, eggs, beef, poultry and seafood.
-For this reason, vegetarians and vegans have to work extra hard to get enough sulfur in their diet and may want to add a supplemental source just to be sure, particularly if they begin to feel worn down.
-There are produce sources of course.
+For this reason, vegetarians and vegans have to work extra hard to get enough sulfur in their diet and may want to add a supplemental source just to be sure.
+There are also produce sources of course.
 Some of the best are onions, garlic, turnips, kale, seaweed, raspberries and nuts.

-Also, it should be noted that some research has demonstrated that whole milk is superior in providing sulfur than milk in which fat has been removed.
-It should also be said that the more processed the food is, the less likely that there is much sulfur left.
+It should be noted that there is some evidence that whole milk is superior in providing sulfur when compared with milk in which fat has been removed.
+It has also been shown that the more processed food is, the less sulfur it has.
 This includes food that has been overcooked.

 SULFUR IN WATER

 Water is a great source of sulfur, particularly hard tap water.
-Soft water tends to have less sulfur.
+Soft water tends to have less of it.
 Filtered water depends upon the source and the type of filtration system.
 And bottled water depends upon the source.